Mithridatic Wars: Roman provincial and imperial policy

 The start of the Mithridatic wars showed that Roman attempts to keep a light permanent presence in Asia was insufficient to defend its interests from both foreign threats and provincial resistance.
 Rome's ability to impose its will and extract resources from the east in the late second century BC was founded mostly on its military reputation rather than an immediate presence, as the Senate was disinclined to expand Rome's eastern military commitments.
 Mithridates' ability to so quickly turn much of Asia Minor against Roman hegemony especially showed the inadequacy of the prewar Roman garrisons in the region.

-Rome's efforts during the wars were driven by its interests in defending its revenues from the rich Asian provinces as well as military reputation.
+Rome's efforts during the wars were driven by its interests in defending its revenues from the rich Asian provinces as well as its military reputation.
 Private investments by wealthy Italians were already growing by the late second century.
 These commercial contacts only grew in the aftermath Roman victory in the first war, especially since many Asian cities borrowed huge sums from Italian moneylenders to cover indemnities paid to Rome.
 In the aftermath of the first war, Roman exactions from the eastern provinces increased dramatically between indemnities paid by the defector Asian communities and the extension of Roman taxation to large parts of Asia Minor.

 The importance of continued Roman hegemony in and imperial control of Asia Minor was not lost on the Senate or the people at Rome.
 Both supported repeated efforts in the 60s BC to increase Rome's military commitments.
 Such commitments were used to stiffen Rome's ability to exploit its eastern empire for tax and grain.
 While eastern provincial exploitation traces to the acquisition of Asia and Gracchan proposal to tax Asia to finance privileges at Rome, the Mithridatic military disruption triggered a permanent shift in Roman policy towards greater exploitation – and therefore military commitments – of the whole eastern empire.